 Testing and bug reporting

-Testing and bug reporting is an important way to contribute to PCLinuxOS and make it perfect.
-PCLinuxOS relies on a dedicated band of testers to properly check each and every package in a separate testing section of its repository before being released for wider usage in the general section.
+Testing and bug reporting is an important way to contribute to the stability and reliability of PCLinuxOS.
+Testing is performed by a dedicated band of testers who install packages from a separate testing section of the repository and run with them before they are released for wider usage in the main sections.

 What is testing